-Not only did the final closing of Bents Fort create a loss for travelers along the Santa Fe Trail, it also created a loss of jobs for a number of men, one who was a man named Thomas Boggs.
-Thomas had worked for the Bents since about 1843 raising and maintaining livestock between Taos, New Mexico and the mouth of the Purgatoire River.
+Not only did the final closing of Bents Fort create a loss for travelers along the Santa Fe Trail, but it also created a loss of jobs for several men, one of who was a man named Thomas Boggs.
+Thomas had worked for the Bents since about 1843, raising and maintaining livestock between Taos, New Mexico, and the mouth of the Purgatoire River.
 Boggs married Ramalda Luna, the stepdaughter of Charles Bent, in Taos in 1846.
-She was also related by marriage to the Kit Carson and was an heir to Cornelio Vigil, who along with Ceran St. Vrain, owned a 2,040-acre land grant.
-After having spent time in California in the 1850s, he returned to the area and worked for Lucian Maxwell and Kit Carson up to about 1862.
-Moving to Rayado, New Mexico, he ran cattle to the lush bottom lands on the mouth of the Purgatoire River near present-day Las Animas, Colorado.
+She was also related by marriage to the Kit Carson and was an heir to Cornelio Vigil, who, along with Ceran St. Vrain, owned a 2,040-acre land grant.
+After spending time in California in the 1850s, he returned to the area and worked for Lucian Maxwell and Kit Carson up to about 1862.
+Moving to Rayado, New Mexico, he ran cattle to the lush bottomlands on the mouth of the Purgatoire River near present-day Las Animas, Colorado.

 Having acquired land through his well-connected wife, Rumalda, Thomas moved his family to present-day Colorado in 1862.
 There, they built an L-shaped, 6-room home on the west bank of the Purgatoire River.
-The same year he also built a trading store that would service the area as well as travelers along the Santa Fe Trail.
-Before long, more settlers moved to the area and the ranching and agricultural settlement of Boggsville was born.
-Just a few years later, with the help of some of the locals, Boggs built a larger adobe house in 1866 that Territorial architecture with Spanish Colonial architecture.
+The same year he also built a trading store that would service the area and travelers along the Santa Fe Trail.
+Before long, more settlers moved to the area, and the ranching and agricultural settlement of Boggsville was born.
+A few years later, with the help of some of the locals, Boggs built a larger adobe house in 1866 that was Territorial architecture with Spanish Colonial architecture.

 In 1867, more residents arrived at Boggsville when Fort Lyon moved to a new site just three miles northeast of town.
 Before long, Boggsville developed the first large-scale farming and ranching operations in southeastern Colorado, which included irrigation.
 That year residents dug an irrigation canal called the Tarbox Ditch, which was seven miles long and irrigated more than 1,000 acres.
 Fort Lyon would buy nearly everything the farmers at Boggsville could produce.
-During this period Boggsville grew from a few adobe structures to a full-fledged community of 20 or more buildings.
+Boggsville grew from a few adobe structures to a full-fledged community of 20 or more buildings during this period.

-One of most influential people to arrive in Boggsville that year was a merchant and rancher by the name of John W. Prowers and his Cheyenne wife named Amache.
-Prowers had also been a teamster who had worked for William Bent and for the Sutler at Old Fort Lyon.
+One of the most influential people to arrive in Boggsville that year was a merchant and rancher John W. Prowers and his Cheyenne wife named Amache.
+Prowers had also been a teamster who had worked for William Bent and the Sutler at Old Fort Lyon.
 Planning on doing business with Fort Lyon, he built a large two-story, U-shaped adobe house with 14 rooms.
 Not only did it serve as the family’s living quarters, but at various times as a town center, stagecoach station, school, and political office.
-In addition, Prowers built a general store on the east side of Boggsville which opened when brother-in-law, John Hough, arrived with merchandise later in the year.
-The store sold cloth, candles, knives, saddles, powder and shot, boot, liquor, beef from Prowers’ Hereford cattle and other general groceries.
-Prowers raised horses, cattle, and sheep eventually growing his cattle herd to some 10,000 head by the 1880s.
+In addition, Prowers built a general store on the east side of Boggsville, which opened when brother-in-law, John Hough, arrived with merchandise later in the year.
+The store sold cloth, candles, knives, saddles, powder and shot, boot, liquor, beef from Prowers’ Hereford cattle, and other general groceries.
+Prowers raised horses, cattle, and sheep, eventually growing his cattle herd to some 10,000 head by the 1880s.

 Also arriving was none other than Kit Carson, who settled in Boggsville in December 1867.
 It would be his final home.
 Early in 1868, Carson traveled to Washington, DC, to help negotiate a treaty with the Ute Indians.

-Soon after his return, his wife Josefa died on April 23, 1868, from complications after giving birth to their eighth child.
-When Carson had arrived home he had been feeling ill and it worsened after the death of his wife.
+Soon after his return, his wife Josefa died on April 23, 1868, from complications after their eighth child.
+When Carson had arrived home, he had been feeling ill, and it worsened after the death of his wife.
 He was soon moved to Fort Lyon, where he died on May 23, 1868.
 His body was brought back to Boggsville and buried next to his wife, who had died a month earlier.
 Their bodies were later re-interred in Taos for permanent burial.
 Boggs was named the executor of Carson’s will, and the Carson children became part of Boggs’s extended family.

-By 1870, Boggsville had become the center of society in the area and was named the county seat.
+By 1870, Boggsville had become the center of society and was named the county seat.
 Thomas Boggs became the town’s first sheriff in 1870, and he was elected to the territorial legislature the following year.
-The county offices were located in the Prowers House and a public school was built.
+The county offices were located in the Prowers House, and a public school was built.
 In a short time, the settlement of Boggsville grew into a center for trade and education.

-As the area developed a new town sprang up across the Arkansas River in February 1869 called Las Animas City and a bridge was built across the river.
+As the area developed, a new town sprang up across the Arkansas River in February 1869 called Las Animas City, and a bridge was built across the river.
 In the beginning, Las Animas City was a rough and tumble town and no threat to Boggsville.
-That would change, however, when the Kansas Pacific Railroad built a branch line from Kit Carson to Fort Lyon in 1873 and built its own town, which they called West Las Animas.
+However, that would change when the Kansas Pacific Railroad built a branch line from Kit Carson to Fort Lyon in 1873 and built its town, which they called West Las Animas.
 The same year, Boggsville lost its county seat status to Los Animas City.
 John Prowers also relocated to Las Animas, where he built a new house and opened a general store.
-The Atchison, Topeka and Santa Fe Railroad arrived in Las Animas two years later.
-Thomas Boggs moved to Springer, New Mexico in 1877 after his wife’s land grants were contested.
+The Atchison, Topeka, and Santa Fe Railroad arrived in Las Animas two years later.
+Thomas Boggs moved to Springer, New Mexico, in 1877 after his wife’s land grants were contested.

-By 1880 the Atchison, Topeka, and Santa Fe Railroad had reached Santa Fe, New Mexico, hammering a death knell in the use of the Santa Fe Trail.
-Now freight could be transported by rail car and there was no need for wagon caravans across the plains.
+By 1880 the Atchison, Topeka, and Santa Fe Railroad had reached Santa Fe, New Mexico, hammering a death knell using the Santa Fe Trail.
+Now freight could be transported by rail car, and there was no need for wagon caravans across the plains.
 This was the final blow for Boggsville.
-In 1883, after Boggs’ ownership of the land was confirmed, he sold the property to a man named John Lee for $1,200.
+In 1883, after Boggs’ ownership of the land was confirmed, he sold the property to John Lee for $1,200.
 It later became the San Patricio Ranch of 3,000 acres under the Lee family.
-Afterwards it began to pass through a number of hands; however, both the Prowers and Boggs homes remained intact.
+Afterward, it began to pass through several hands; however, both the Prowers and Boggs homes remained intact.

 In 1985 the owners donated 110 acres encompassing the Boggsville site to the Pioneer Historical Society of Bent County.
 Using a grant from the State Historical Fund, the Pioneer Historical Society restored the Boggs and Prowers Houses over the next decade and opened them to the public as an interpretive museum.
 Boggsville was placed on the National Register of Historic Places on October 24, 1986.
 Boggsville is located on the Purgatoire River, two miles south of present-day Las Animas on Colorado Highway 101.
 It is open during the spring and summer months.